How To Calculate Real Estate Commission In 4 Easy Steps

 There may be other stakeholders with a claim to some of the monies earned as part of the commission and listing agreement.

-For example, if your brokerage is part of a larger organization, you might need to pay franchise or royalty fees.
-You may also have to cover referral fees to another brokerage when necessary.
+For example, if your brokerage is part of a larger organization, you might need to pay franchise or royalty fees, and you may also have to cover referral fees to another brokerage when necessary.

-To accurately calculate everyone’s share, it’s necessary to account for these fees that come off the top of the total commission, as it will affect the remaining share.
+To accurately calculate everyone’s share, it’s necessary to account for these fees that are added to the total commission, as they will affect the remaining share.

 3. Calculate the commission split with your real estate agent

-Once you have identified the commission plan and the total gross commission for a transaction, you can easily calculate the gross commission for the real estate agent and the brokerage.
+Once you have identified the commission plan and the total gross commission for a transaction, you can easily calculate the gross commission for the real estate agent and your brokerage.

 For example, on our distributable commission of $22,318.60 and an 80/20 commission split, the brokerage will keep $4,463.27, and the agent will earn $17,854.88: